coringao/runescape/README.md

 =======

 > Use of this script is governed by a BSD 2-clause license that can be found
 > in the LICENSE file.
+We encourage new contributors to distribute files
+> under this license.
+>
-Source code and contact info at https://gitlab.com/coringao/runescape
+> Source code and contact info at https://gitlab.com/coringao/runescape

 * Copyright (c) 1999-2018 Jagex Games Ltd.
 * Copyright (c) 2016-2018 Carlos Donizete Froes [a.k.a coringao]